toddaustin07/Heatmiser/README.md

 * The driver supports heating system only at this time.
 Combination Heating and Cooling systems (neoStat HC) can be supported in the future if requested.

 ## neoHub API Access Token Creation
-Use the Heatmiser app and go to *Settings > API* and create a Token.
-Be sure to save this somewhere safe, and where you can later copy and paste it into a SmartThings device Settings screen on your mobile device.
+Ensure your mobile device is on the same subnet as your neoHub, and use the Heatmiser app and go to *Settings > API* and create a Token.
+Be sure to save this somewhere safe (use the copy icon next to the generated Token), and where you can later copy and paste it into a SmartThings device Settings screen on your mobile device.

+#### Known issues
+* The Token may disappear from the Heatmiser app after you create it; a reboot of the newHub may fix this
+* A bug in the Heatmiser app exists that may prevent iOS mobile devices from creating the Token

 ## Driver Installation
-Before proceding, you should have an installed, configured, and operating Heatmiser system including Neohub and one or more Neostats.
+Before proceding, you should have an installed, configured, and operating Heatmiser system including a Neohub and one or more Neostats.

 ### Driver Installation
 The driver is currently available on my test channel [here](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL).
 Enroll your hub to the channel and then choose "Heatmiser V0.1Beta" from the list of drivers to install.
 This will result in the driver being installed to your SmartThings hub within 12 hours.